Flonase: 7 things you should know

-- Effectiveness of Flonase against allergies depends on regular use.
+- The effectiveness of Flonase is dependant on regular use.

-- May take several days to reach full effect when used for allergic rhinitis symptoms.
+- Flonase may take several days to reach its full effect when used for allergic rhinitis symptoms.
 Consider using a decongestant nasal spray initially (maximum three days use) or taking an antihistamine until Flonase exerts its effect.

 - Do not spray Flonase near your eyes or in your mouth.